-I always wanted to further my studies in law and I knew I wanted to study in England.
-The University of Reading was my first choice and I applied only here, partly for the University's academic excellence and partly for the culturally varied community.
-There were no doubts that I wanted to study here.
+Elisaveta always wanted to further her studies in law and she knew she wanted to study in England.
+The University of Reading was Elisaveta's first choice and she applied to the University, partly for the Reading's academic excellence and partly for the culturally varied community.
+Elisaveta says there was never any that she wanted to study here.

 "For example, in Copyrights and Designs we listened to different songs and had to explain if there was a copyright issue.
 We worked as a team and discussed various cases.
 It was not just a monologue."

 "Most of my lecturers were from different countries.
 Not only did they share additional information about legislation in their home countries but also discussed relevant local burning issues.
 This was a motivating factor for me as it encouraged me to take steps to expand my legal knowledge.
 As a result I started reading legislations not only pertaining to the UK jurisdiction but also from across the world."

 "At the beginning I was really nervous about my assessments.
 I read different articles, cases, journals and books.
 However, whenever I had a question about anything, I approached my lecturers for advice, additional materials or even their opinion on a certain topic.
 All of them were really friendly and provided me with invaluable help and support."